cloudfoundry/docs-buildpacks/java/java-tips.html.md

 causes Tomcat to not listen for HTTP requests until the application is deployed.
 If your application takes a long to time to start, the DEA's health check may fail by checking application health before the application can accept requests.
-A workaround is to fork the Java buildpack and change `bindOnInit` to "false" in `resources/tomcat/conf/server.xml`, although this has the downside that the application may appear to be running (as far as Cloud Foundry is concerned) before it is ready to serve requests.
+A workaround is to fork the Java buildpack and change `bindOnInit` to "true" in `resources/tomcat/conf/server.xml`, although this has the downside that the application may appear to be running (as far as Cloud Foundry is concerned) before it is ready to serve requests.